ThePacielloGroup/cupper/content/patterns/coding/code-blocks.md

 &#x7b;{&lt;/html>}}
 {{</codeBlock>}}

-Better still, if you include `numbered="true"`, each highlight is enumberated so you can reference it directly in the ensuing text.
+Better still, if you include `numbered="true"`, each highlight is enumerated so you can reference it directly in the ensuing text.

 {{<html numbered="true">}}
 <div ((role="dialog")) ((aria-labelledby="dialog-heading"))>